Spin-orbit driven $J_{eff} = 1/2$ magnetism in a d$^7$ triangular-lattice monolayer cobaltate: Microscopic model and exchange interactions

-where $(\alpha,\beta,\gamma)$ label the spin components along the local axes of each Co site.
-For bonds along the $A=Z$ direction, $(\alpha,\beta,\gamma) = (x,y,z)$, while for $X$ and $Y$ bonds the indices are cyclically permuted to $(y,z,x)$ and $(z,x,y)$, respectively (see Fig.~\ref{DFT}(a)).
 The extracted nearest-neighbor exchange parameters for $U = 3.25$~eV and $J_H = 0.7$~eV~\cite{TSD_2021} are summarized in Table~\ref{tab2}, showing a clear dominance of the ferromagnetic Kitaev term ($K < 0$) accompanied by a much smaller antiferromagnetic Heisenberg coupling ($J_1 > 0$).
 This trend corroborates the microscopic hopping structure discussed in Sec.~\ref{section2}: the strong $t_6$ channel enhances the bond-dependent Kitaev interaction, while the weaker direct $t_3$ hopping between $d_{xy}$ orbitals contributes modestly to the isotropic Heisenberg exchange.

 Figure~\ref{Exchange}(a) shows the evolution of the magnetic exchange parameters with the on-site Coulomb interaction $U$, within the physically relevant range for Co$^{2+}$, at fixed $J_H = 0.7$~eV~\cite{Jabar_2021}, obtained from both perturbative (for $\Delta_2=0$) and ED (for $\Delta_2=15.7$ meV) approaches.
 The Heisenberg coupling $J_1$ varies sensitively near the preferred value $U = 3.25$~eV and gradually saturates to an antiferromagnetic value ($J_1 \approx 2$~meV) at larger $U$.
 The Kitaev exchange $K$ remains ferromagnetic ($K < 0$) throughout the entire range, consistent with the perturbative prediction.
 The off-diagonal coupling $\Gamma$ remains weak, as expected for $3d$ elements, while $\Gamma'$ arises from trigonal distortion.
 Notably, whereas perturbation theory predicts a consistently antiferromagnetic $\Gamma$, the ED results show a crossover from antiferromagnetic ($\Gamma > 0$) to ferromagnetic ($\Gamma < 0$), reflecting finite trigonal-distortion effects ($\Delta_2$) beyond the idealized limit.